 DefaultPmFlags registry setting.
 For more information, see Knowledge Center article CTX119066.

-Sometimes, unexpected printers are added to profiles and, after users remove them, the printers reappear at the next logon.
-For more information, see the Profile Management support forum.
+Sometimes, unexpected printers are added to profiles.
+After users remove them, the printers reappear at the next logon.
+See the Profile Management support forum for more information.

 Problems with application settings on multiple platforms

-You might experience problems where application settings do not roam correctly across multiple platforms.
+You might experience problems where application settings don’t roam correctly across multiple platforms.
 Typically these problems result from:

-- Settings that are not applicable from one system to another.
-For example, hardware specific settings that are not on every system.
+- Settings that aren’t applicable from one system to another.
+For example, hardware-specific settings that are not on every system.

-- Applications that store setting information outside of the profile.
+- Applications that don’t store setting information in the profile.
 For example, information stored in the local machine’s settings or outside the user profile.

 - Language-specific configuration settings stored in the registry.
 Profile Management automatically translates language-specific folder names in Version 1 profiles but not in the registry.

-In most instances, these issues can be minimized by better standardization of the systems that cause the issues.
+In most instances, better standardization of the systems that cause these issues can minimize the issues.
 However, often the issues result from inherent incompatibilities (with multiple platforms) of the OS or the respective application.
-If the problematic settings are not critical, excluding them from the profile might resolve the issue.
+If the problematic settings aren’t critical, excluding them from the profile might resolve the issue.

 Profiles owned by unknown accounts

 On rare occasions, a profile can appear to belong to an unknown account.
 On the Advanced tab of the System Properties dialog box for a computer, Account Unknown is displayed when you click Settings in User Profiles.
-This issue is accompanied by an event log entry, “Profile notification of event Create for component <application ID> failed, error code is ???.”
+This issue comes along with an event log entry, “Profile notification of event Create for component <application ID> failed, error code is???”
 In the registry, the application ID points to the SHACCT Profile Notification Handler, a Microsoft component.

-To confirm that this issue occurs in your environment, log on as a user whose data is not processed by Profile Management, and check for these symptoms.
+To confirm that this issue occurs in your environment, log on as a user whose data Profile Management doesn’t process, and check for these symptoms.

-It is not an issue with Profile Management but might be the result of Active Directory interacting badly with virtual machine snapshots.
+It isn’t an issue with Profile Management but might be the result of Active Directory interacting badly with virtual machine snapshots.
 The operation of Citrix user profiles is unaffected.
 Users can log on and off, and their profile changes are preserved.